manishpcp/aws-migration/Appendix D_ Cost Estimation Worksheets by Migratio.md

 ## Overview of AWS Cost Estimation Tools

-- **AWS Pricing Calculator**: AWS's primary tool for building detailed cost estimates across all major services, supporting bulk import via Excel for large-scale migrations and scenario analysis.[^2][^4][^8]
+- **AWS Pricing Calculator**: AWS's primary tool for building detailed cost estimates across all major services, supporting bulk import via Excel for large-scale migrations and scenario analysis.
-- **Migration Evaluator**: Complimentary to qualified customers, this tool inventories your environment and builds a data-driven cloud business case, including TCO and monthly/annual cost projections.[^1]
+- **Migration Evaluator**: Complimentary to qualified customers, this tool inventories your environment and builds a data-driven cloud business case, including TCO and monthly/annual cost projections.
 - **AWS Migration Hub**: Lets you track migration progress for free; pay only for migration tooling and provisioned AWS resources.[^7]
 - **Manual Worksheets**: For custom needs or offline analysis, structured spreadsheet templates (see below) facilitate detailed estimation and aggregation.